vuestorefront/vue-storefront/packages/core/docs/performance/optimizing-html-and-css.md

 # Optimizing HTML and CSS

-Big, render blocking css files and extensive DOM is always badly impacting web performance.

-We will share with you some tips how to make things work better
+Large render-blocking CSS files and extensive DOM can significantly impact page performance.
+Below we share some tips on how to prevent that.

 ## Remove unused styles :ledger: